Yogesh072007/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: Sanjit A RegisterNumber: 24005054
+Developed by:A.yogesh kumar  RegisterNumber: 24003226

 ![image](https://github.com/user-attachments/assets/3444cc48-197a-4502-bd47-0b264d0f33bd)